Hodge Laplacians on graphs: Coboundary operators and Hodge Laplacians on graphs

 There is nothing really special here --- as we saw in Section~\ref{sec:hodge}, any matrices $A$ and $B$ satisfying $AB =0 $ would give such a decomposition: \eqref{eq:helm1} and \eqref{eq:helm2} are indeed just \eqref{eq:decomp}, \eqref{eq:inter}, and \eqref{eq:sum} where $A = \curl$ and $B = \grad$.
 This is however a case that yields the most interesting applications (see Section~\ref{sec:app} and \cite{CMOP,JLYY}).

-\begin{example}[Beautiful mind problem on graphs] This is a discrete analogue of a problem\footnote{Due to Dave Bayer \cite{butler}, now a ubiquitous homework problem in many multivariate calculus courses thanks to him and the movie.
+\begin{example}[Beautiful Mind problem on graphs] This is a discrete analogue of a problem\footnote{Due to Dave Bayer \cite{butler}.
 See Figure~\ref{fig:beau}.} that appeared in a blockbuster movie: Let $G =(V,E)$ be a graph.
 If $X \in L^2_\wedge(E)$ is curl-free, then is it true that $X$ is a gradient?
 In other words, if $X \in \ker(\curl)$, must it also be in $\im(\grad)$?
 Clearly the converse always holds by \eqref{eq:cg} but from \eqref{eq:helm1}, we know that

 and so it is not surprising that the answer is generally no. We would like to describe a family of graphs for which the answer is yes.

 The edge flow $X \in L^2_\wedge (E (C_4))$ on the right of Figure~\ref{fig:eg2} is an example of one that is curl-free but not a gradient.
 It is trivially curl-free since $T(C_4) = \varnothing$.
 It is not a gradient since if $X = \grad f$, then